DrugLib.com — Drug Information Portal

 INDICATIONS AND USAGE

-Captopril tablets, USP are indicated for the treatment of hypertension.
+Captopril Tablets, USP are indicated for the treatment of hypertension.

-Captopril may be used as initial therapy for patients with normal renal function, in whom the risk is relatively low.
+Captopril Tablets, USP may be used as initial therapy for patients with normal renal function, in whom the risk is relatively low.
 In patients with impaired renal function, particularly those with collagen vascular disease, captopril should be reserved for hypertensives who have either developed unacceptable side effects on other drugs, or have failed to respond satisfactorily to drug combinations.

-Heart Failure
+Heart Failure:

-Left Ventricular Dysfunction After Myocardial Infarction
+Left Ventricular Dysfunction After Myocardial Infarction:

 DOSAGE AND ADMINISTRATION